learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

 ## Instructions

 To get started, run `pipenv install` while inside of this directory.
+Then run `pipenv shell` to jump into the shell.

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are